-Figure 5: Relative distribution over time
+Figure 8: Relative distribution over time

-Source: Aggregated Tax Statistics and Key Figures from Swiss Federal Tax Administration (FTA),
+Source: Key Figures (FTA),

 When looking at the relative density of the 2011 versus 2003 tax data (Figure 5) a moderate polarization is visible, which is represented in a lower relative density in the middle deciles (d.20 to d.70), while the density ratio is notably higher in the top two deciles.
+By performing a complete distributional comparison it is clearly visible, where changes occurred .

 Statistical units